 112 North Mt.
 Vernon House

 This house at 112 N. Mt.
-Vernon Street in Prescott, Arizona was originally built in the late 1800s and was home to three prominent Arizona residents.
+Vernon, Prescott, built in the late 1800's, was home to three prominent Arizona residents.

 It was the home of mining engineer John Frederick Blandy.
 According to his September 23, 1903 obituary in the Arizona Journal Miner: "He was educated at the Royal Mining Academy in Friedberg, Germany, and has held some of the most responsible positions in the mining industry of the United States, and was considered as one of the best authorities in that line in the country.
 He was engaged in mining in the Lake Superior country for several years, and was a contributor to the technical literature of mining and geology.
 He had also a wide experience in the coal fields of Pennsylvania.
 In 1881, he came to Prescott and since that time the west has been his home.
 He was for a time territorial geologist of Arizona and has written many articles on the mining industry of Arizona."